MDBSoftwares/russian-roulette/README.md

 # russian-roulette

 Feeling lucky ?
-Try now the russian roulette alone or with your friends !

-Provoke your friends to play the game, the last player "alive" wins !
+Play for fun the russian roulette alone or with your friends !
+You can also organize competitions or duels, the last player "alive" wins.
-You can even organize competitions or duels !

-☆ Feature
+☆ Features
 - Realistic animations
-- User friendly interface
+- Very intuitive interface
-- Deathly times and lucky times reminders
+- Deaths & Lucks counters
-- Instructions
+- Game instructions
-- Achievements
+- Unlockable achievements
-- A lot of settings
+- Sounds and vibration settings

 Enjoy !